A volume correspondence between anti-de Sitter space and its boundary: Proof of Theorem

-Our next goal is to show that $\mu(P)$ is invariant under inversion (Lemma~\ref{lemma_mu_invariant_inversion}), the most important step to prove the invariance of $\mu(P)$.
-For $r>0$, let $P_r$ be the intersection of $P$ and $x^2\le r^2$ in $\mathcal{R}$, and $P_{r,-}$ be the intersection of $P$ and $x^2\le -r^2$ in $\mathcal{R}$, then we have the following important middle step before proving Lemma~\ref{lemma_mu_invariant_inversion}.
-(In previous section we use the notion ``$P_t$'' to denote the intersection of $P$ and $x_n\le t$ in $\mathcal{R}$, but that notion is not used here in this section, so it should not cause any confusion.)
+Our next goal is to show that $\mu(P)$ is invariant under inversion (Lemma~\ref{lemma_mu_invariant_inversion}), the most important and difficult step to prove the invariance of $\mu(P)$.
+For $r>0$, let $P'_r$ be the intersection of $P$ and $x^2\le r^2$ in $\mathcal{R}$, and $P'_{r,-}$ be the intersection of $P$ and $x^2\le -r^2$ in $\mathcal{R}$.
+We first have the following result for $P'_r$, a middle step before proving Lemma~\ref{lemma_mu_invariant_inversion}.